September was an exciting month for my business.

 In short, I didn't know what skills or information I needed, so I resorted to a "shotgun" approach of trying to learn everything.

-Using the framework from AuthorityHacker, I narrowed down my goal to building a profitable stage 1 site, also known in this industry as an Amazon affiliate site.
+Using the AuthorityHacker framework, I've redefined my goal to building a profitable stage 1 site, sometimes known as an Amazon affiliate site.

 In a nutshell, a stage 1 site combines SEO traffic with affiliate marketing.